 - Failure to communicate: GUBU grammar can happen to anybody.

-- Vocabulary: context clues lacking, or terms inadequately or unnecessarily defined.
+- Vocabulary: context clues lacking, or terms inadequately or unnecessarily defined (no problems noted).

-- Continuity issues: Person, place, time, subject or scene out of order, or lacking follow-up.
+- Continuity issues: Person, place, time, subject or scene out of order, or lacking follow-up (very few discrepancies here).

 - Information dump: Excessive or unnecessary detail in summary or expository paragraphs, and ruminations or dialogue that were not appropriate in content and quantity.
-Back-story or background information had to establish the setting or character, foreshadow or justify action, be in character for the speaker to think or talk about it, and be reasonable for one character to want to say it to another character.
+Back-story or background information had to establish the setting or character, foreshadow or justify action, be in character for the speaker to think or talk about it, and be reasonable for one character to want to say it to another character (I’m a stickler for this kind of thing, so there were no violations).

-- Couldn’t tell the players without a scorecard: Inadequate or incorrect dialogue attribution tags (didn’t find any).
+- Couldn’t tell the players without a scorecard: Inadequate or incorrect dialogue attribution tags (no problems found).

-- Typographical and punctuation errors: This included italic words and punctuation (some of these still escaped).
-The decision whether or not to use “Oxford commas” should be consistent.
+- Typographical and punctuation errors: This included italic words and punctuation (some of these still escaped into the first printing).
+The decision whether or not to use “Oxford commas” should be consistent (I don’t use the comma, but that’s just my preference).

-- Made sure that every idiomatic expression, cliché, alternative verb, adjective and adverb maintained voice or developed characters.
+- Made sure that every idiomatic expression, cliché, alternative verb, adjective and adverb maintained voice or developed characters (very important when you’re writing about a different culture; learning Hiberno-English and the Irish language made this part fun).

-- Checked that research truths plausibly glued together the fictitious stuff.
+- Checked that research truths plausibly glued together the fictitious stuff (they did: everything in Irish Firebrands is backed up by facts).

-- Rooted out any possible copyright infringement and made all necessary acknowledgments.
+- Rooted out any possible copyright infringement (entails critical thinking about one’s habits of speech: two scene revisions were polished to avoid any risk), and made all necessary acknowledgments.

-- Examined the text for foreshadowing, repetition, symbolism and parallelisms, and made sure they linked (none of them were planned – they were all ex post facto discoveries).
+- Examined the text for foreshadowing, repetition, symbolism and parallelisms, and made sure they linked (in Irish Firebrands, none of these things were planned – they were all ex post facto discoveries).

 Are you still awake?
 If so, go take a nap.
 If you have an editing project ahead of you – especially if you write epics, like Irish Firebrands – you’re going to need the rest.